ga4gh/va-spec/schema/va-spec/core-im/def/Statement.rst

     **Information Model**

-Some Statement attributes are inherited from :ref:`gks.core:InformationEntity`.
+Some Statement attributes are inherited from :ref:`InformationEntity`.

     .. list-table::
        :class: clean-wrap